- Visiting address:

 751 26 Uppsala

-Keywords: body medical anthropology vulnerability global health emergency care actor network theory faking medical knowledge
+Keywords: body medical anthropology vulnerability global health emergency care medical knowledge ethics of care mistrust

 Also available at